-Here we presented a new transient model simulation that covers the period 30- 50 ka BP.
-This climate model hindcast experiment was designed in such a way that freshwater forcing between 55° W-10° W, 50° N-65° N generated AMOC changes and subsequently northeastern Atlantic temperature anomalies that are agreement with alkenone-based temperature reconstructions from the Iberian margin area.
-With this weak constraint on model/data agreement, we were then able to independently evaluate the model performance with numerous other high-resolution climate proxies from both hemispheres.
-The resulting high level of agreement provides strong support for our initial hypothesis: Heinrich events and DO variability during MIS3 were caused by Northern Hemisphere ice sheet calving and freshwater discharges which subsequently influenced the strength of the AMOC, poleward heat transport and eventually global climate (Fig. 10).
-The qualitative agreement between the applied model freshwater perturbations, IRD records and salinity reconstructions from the Nordic Sea further highlights the realism of the LOVECLIM climate model hindcast and the applied forcing.
+Here we presented a new transient model simulation that covers the period 30-50 ka BP.
+This climate model hindcast experiment was designed in such a way that freshwater forcing between 55-10° W, 50-65° N generates AMOC changes and subsequently northeastern Atlantic temperature anomalies that are in agreement with alkenone-based temperature reconstructions from the Iberian margin area.
+With this weak constraint on model/data agreement, we were able to independently evaluate the model performance with numerous other high-resolution climate proxies from both hemispheres.
+A marked weakening of the AMOC reduces the oceanic and atmospheric poleward heat transport thus leading to a strong cooling over the North Atlantic region (Kageyama et al., 2013).
+In our model the cooling is centered on Scandinavia, extends over Greenland and northern Europe and is also simulated over southern Europe, North Africa and Asia.
+The cooling is the strongest at high latitudes due to sea-ice albedo feedbacks.
+Such temperature changes lead to a stronger surface temperature gradient over the North Atlantic and therefore to a strengthening of the North Easterly trades.
+The cooler conditions over the North Atlantic and stronger trades induce a southward shift of the ITCZ over the Atlantic region with drier conditions simulated over Europe, the northern part of South America, North Africa and the Middle East.

-According to this ice sheet/AMOC scenario (Fig. 10), which follows some elements of Sarnthein et al. (2001), we suggest that ice sheet instabilities of low amplitude, originating mostly from the Eurasian, Iceland and Greenland ice sheets (Bond and Lotti, 1995), are the main driver of the fast DO variability.
-The corresponding low amplitude freebuater flux parturbations triggered a weakening of the AMOC but pat a complete

-- freshwater flux perturbations triggered a weakening of the AMOC, but not a complete collapse.
-We further acknowledge the possibility that DO climate variability may have caused ice sheet mass imbalances and calving from circum-Atlantic ice sheets (Bond and Lotti, 1995; Marshall and Koutnik, 2006), thus contributing to the DO-synchronized delivery of IRD into the North Atlantic.
-In contrast, instabilities from the Laurentide ice - sheet occurred less frequently but were associated with much larger iceberg and freshwater discharges, leading to complete AMOC shutdown and larger SST and hydroclimate changes in the North Atlantic realm and beyond.
-Changes in sea-level during Heinrich events (Flückiger et al., 2006), and subsurface temperatures (Shaffer et al., 2004; Alvarez-Solas et al., 2010; Marcott et al., 2011) (Fig. 10) may have subsequently - triggered marine-ice sheet instabilities, thus increasing the initial freshwater discharge.
-Such processes may have played a key role in synchronizing ice sheet dynamics in the Northern Hemisphere and in prolonging ice sheet instabilities during Heinrich events.
-Once the ice sheets reach a new mass-balance, the freshwater input into the North Atlantic ceases and the AMOC starts its recovery thus initiating a stadial/interstadial DO transition.
+The resulting high level of agreement between the model and paleoproxy records provides strong support for our initial hypothesis: namely that Heinrich and DO variability during MIS3 were caused by ice-sheet-driven changes in the strength of the AMOC.
+The relationship between stadials and IRD records from the North Atlantic region further indicates that northern hemispheric ice-sheet calving and freshwater discharges play a major role in disrupting the AMOC during MIS3 (Fig. 1).
+Figure 10 summarizes a scenario explaining DO/Heinrich variability, which follows some elements of Sarnthein et al. (2001).
+We suggest that ice-sheet instabilities of low amplitude, originating mostly from the Eurasian, Iceland and Greenland ice sheets (Bond and Lotti, 1995), are the main driver of the fast DO variability.
+The corresponding low amplitude freshwater flux perturbations triggered a weakening of the AMOC, but not a complete collapse.
+We further acknowledge the possibility that DO climate variability may have caused ice-sheet mass imbalances and calving from circum-Atlantic ice sheets (Bond and Lotti, 1995; Grousset et al., 2000, 2001; Marshall and Koutnik, 2006), thus contributing to the DO-synchronized delivery of IRD into the North Atlantic.
+In contrast, instabilities from the Laurentide ice sheet occurred less frequently but were associated with much larger iceberg and freshwater discharges, leading to complete AMOC shutdown and larger SST and hydroclimate changes in the North Atlantic realm and beyond.
+Changes in sea level during Heinrich events (Flückiger et al., 2006) and subsurface temperatures (Shaffer et al., 2004; Mignot et al., 2007; Alvarez-Solas et al., 2010; Marcott et al., 2011; Alvarez-Solas et al., 2013) (Fig. 10) may have subsequently triggered marine-ice-sheet instabilities, thus increasing the initial freshwater discharge.
+Such processes may have played a key role in synchronizing ice-sheet dynamics in the Northern Hemisphere and in prolonging ice-sheet instabilities during Heinrich events.
+Once the ice sheets reach a new mass balance, the freshwater input into the North Atlantic ceases, salinity increases rapidly to the more saline Arctic/North Atlantic glacial background state and the AMOC starts its recovery thus initiating a stadial-interstadial DO transition.